 I have changed my view.
 The big bronze statues along stately Monument Avenue have long been a subject of contention, and now I can see what must have been obvious to others for a long time.2 Sadly for some and triumphantly for others, the tide is flowing and it will take them away.
 As the saying goes, take it as you will, “They’re history.”

 As a native Virginian, I hold a tinge of regret for their passing.
 I have released the bitterness of thinking “It’s a damn shame,” but a faint scar of regret will remain.
-The regret is for illusions lost, and it is overshadowed by being on firmer ground, but it is regret all the same.
+The regret is for illusions lost, but it is rightly overshadowed in standing on firmer ground.